randoms/SharpLink/README.md

     SharpLink 9990 C519671087E6E2A2EE24AE681CD1D494F8F2D2727A2E8380A1567C62F339D44E1DD28E8AF571 127.0.0.1 3128

 The long string above is computer A's ID.
 9990 is computer B's local port.
 127.0.0.1 is the ip address computer B want to connect with via computer A. 3128 is the port computer B want to connect.
-After running that, a filed named 'logclient.txt' will be created in your current folder.
+After running that, a filed named 'client.log' will be created in your current folder.

     If connected successfully, file contents would be